 Everyone in England studies all three Science subjects (Biology, Chemistry and Physics) up to GCSE.
 All three of these are in the compulsory Science National Curriculum.

-Everyone will study the Biology, Chemistry and Physics in Combined Science; the fastest moving students will opt to take these as full separate GCSE's in Biology, Chemistry and Physics (triple science).
-There is nothing to fill in on the Options form for this, selections will be done during year 9.
+Everyone will study Biology, Chemistry and Physics in Combined Science; the highest-performing students may opt to take these as full separate GCSE subjects in Biology, Chemistry and Physics (Triple Science).